rajivshah3/documentation/node-software/0.1/iri/how-to-guides/quickstart.md

 # Get started with IRI

-**If you're new to IRI, you can follow this workflow guide to start learning from the beginning.**
+**If you're new to IRI, you can follow this workflow topic to start learning from the beginning.**

 ## What you will learn